1. The Dark Wood

 It’s European literature’s first mid-life crisis!
 The opening tercet of this introductory canto, which precedes the descent into Hell, establishes both the personal and the universal nature of Dante’s poem.
 Dante is in crisis for specific reasons – exile from his beloved Florence, certainly; perhaps, too, a turning away from love – but he is also everyman: he is you, me, anyone who has woken up to the fact that their life is a mess.

-The abrupt narrative start, taking us straight into this frightening moment of awakening, is also, I feel, very modern.
+The abrupt narrative start, plunging us straight into this frightening moment of awakening, is also, I feel, very modern.
 As he will do throughout his poem, Dante draws on nature to depict inner states, anticipating the pathetic fallacies of many a Romantic poet and novelist.
 The wild, dark wood, so harsh and dense, is a place of existential fear that mirrors inner turmoil.
 From here, so much European literary invention flows: we are with the knight Redcrosse in Spenser’s The Faerie Queene, lost, at the start of the work, in the “wayes unknown” of Error’s Wood; we are with Conrad’s narrator Marlow, as he penetrates the Heart of Darkness that is not just the African jungle but his own psychic interior; we are with Mole, terrified by evil faces in the Wild Wood of Kenneth Grahame’s The Wind and the Willows.
-And in reliving that fear as he thinks of it, Dante points to Wordsworth’s “emotion recollected in tranquillity”.
+And in reliving that fear as he thinks of it, Dante anticipates Wordsworth’s “emotion recollected in tranquillity”.

 Also evident in these opening lines is the sheer compression of Dante’s poem.
 Every one of his few words is dense with meaning.
 I can’t prove this, but I feel this compression goes a long way to explain Dante’s influence.
-It’s as if his meanings burst out from his poem, overflowing into the minds of others.
+It’s as if his meanings burst out from his poem, overflowing into the minds of those who follow.
 That process continues to this day: 2015 saw the publication of Ruth Ware’s much acclaimed debut thriller, In a Dark, Dark Wood.

 It’s Good Friday morning in the year 1300.
 In his mid-thirties, Dante is about the same age as Christ when he died on the cross.
 The journey we are about to embark on mimics Christ’s own, as recounted in early versions of the Apostles’ Creed: “He descended into Hell; the third day, he rose again from the dead; he ascended into heaven…”